lruijin/ABC_mutation-rate/README.md

 # Code for "Estimating mutation rates in a Markov branching process using approximate Bayesian computation"

 This software package includes the source code (mostly in MATLAB) for our manuscript "Estimating mutation rates in a Markov branching process using approximate Bayesian computation".
-This package includes two sets of ABC estimators based on the "exact" simulator and the fast simulator, respectively.
-When mutation rates are at the scale less than < 10^{-5}, the exact simulators `mut_bMBP.m` and `countsizeBDtree2.m` are very slow.
-Estimators based on the fast simulator in folder `code_rev` are then used.
-There are three parts in the package: I. Simulation study 1 (for the constant mutation scenario), II.
-Simulation study 2 (for the piece-wise constant mutation scenario), and III.
-Real data analysis.
+There are three parts in the package: I. ABC-based estimator and MOM/MLE in this main folder, II Simulation study 1 (for the constant mutation scenario) and Simulation study 2 (for the piece-wise constant mutation scenario) under subfolder `simulation`, and III.
+Real data analysis under subfolder `real`.

-## I. Simulation study 1
-* For large mutation rate:
-    * simu1B_cascades.m: Simulation study 1 (for GPS-ABC). *Note*: due to intensive computations, simu1B_cascades.m and simu1A_cascades.m run on servers.
-    * simu1A_cascades.m: Simulation study 1 (for ABC-MCMC). *Warning*: running ABC-MCMC in this simulation study takes significant amount of time.
-    * MOMMLE_fluc_exp1.m: Estimate mutation rate by MOM and MLE for fluctuation data with constant mutation rate.
-Used in simu1B_cascades.m.
+## ABC-based estimator under constatnt mutation rate assumption
+* With "exact" simulator:
     * ABC_fluc_exp1.m: Estimate mutation rate by ABC for fluctuation data with constant mutation rate.
-Used in simu1A_cascades.m and simu1B_cascades.m.
+Used in `simulation/simu1A_cascades.m` and `simulation/simu1B_cascades.m`.
     * trainGPS.m: Train GPS model for fluctuation data with constant mutation rate.
 Used in ABC_fluc_exp1.m, also in demoGPS_fluc_exp1.m.
     * tnrnd.m: Generate random sample from truncated normal.
 Used in ABC_fluc_exp1.m.
     * fluc_exp1.m: Generate fluctuation data in parallel cultures from bMBP model with constant mutation rate.
 Used everywhere.
     * mut_bMBP.m: Generate (z, x) data in a single culture from bMBP model with constant mutation rate.
 Used in fluc_exp1.m.
     * selectstat_fluc_exp1.m: Compare the response curves of three different summary statistics (Fig. 1).
     * demoGPS_fluc_exp1.m: Demonstrate the performance of GP regression (Fig. 2).
+* With "fast" simulator
+    * ABC_mu1.m: GPS-ABC estimator based on constant mutation rate assumption.
+    * ABC_MCMC.m: ABC-MCMC estimator based on constant mutation rate assumption.
+    * ABC_mu1a.m: GPS-ABC estimator based on constatnt mutation rate assumption and allows differential growth between mutants and normal cells.
+* MOM/MLE estimator:
+    * MOMMLE_fluc_exp1.m: Estimate mutation rate by MOM and MLE for fluctuation data with constant mutation rate.
+Used in simu1B_cascades.m.

 * For small mutation rate:
 Codes and instructions are in the folder `code_rev`.